The Assassination of Inejiro Asanuma

 Yamaguchi ran onto the stage and stabbed Asanuma in the left side between his ribs at about the height of his elbow.
 The assassin was quickly swarmed, grappled to the group and arrested.
 Asanuma died at the scene.
 Yamaguchi committed suicide while in police custody some time later.

-The grayscale 1960’s footage will give you some indication on how quick this attack actually was (the attack takes place at 1:12).
+If you search for it, the grayscale 1960’s footage will give you some indication on how quick this attack actually was.
 I think the photographer was just lucky.
 It also gives you some idea of what a nightmare a secret service agent or bodyguard faces with such a narrow reaction window against a committed attacker.